Helperbird/website/src/pages/help/features/how-to-change-the-letter-spacing-on-any-website.md

 header: true
 ---

-Helperbird’s Letter Spacing feature allows you to adjust the spacing between letters, making text easier to read, especially for users with dyslexia.
+Make text easier to read with Helperbird’s **Letter Spacing** tool.
+Add more space between letters to improve readability and reduce visual stress — especially helpful for users with **dyslexia**, **visual strain**, or anyone who wants a cleaner reading experience.

 ---

-## How to Enable Letter Spacing

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser's extension area to open the Helperbird options.
+Click the **Helperbird owl icon 🦉** in your browser toolbar to open the main dashboard.

-### 2. Find Letter Spacing

-Use the search bar in the Helperbird menu to quickly find **Letter spacing**.

-### 3. Turn On Letter Spacing

-Toggle the 'Letter spacing' switch to the **On** position to activate the feature.

 ---

-## How to Adjust the Spacing
+## Step 2: Go to Reading Options

-### 1. Access the Spacing Slider

-Once Letter Spacing is enabled, a slider labeled **Spacing** will appear below the toggle switch.

-### 2. Adjust the Spacing

-Click and drag the slider to adjust the spacing between letters.
-Moving the slider to the right increases the spacing, while moving it to the left decreases it.

-### 3. Set Your Preferred Spacing

-Adjust the slider until you find a comfortable letter spacing that makes reading easier for you.
+In the list of tools, find **Reading Options** and click the **open icon** next to it.

 ---

-## Video Tutorial

-Coming soon.
+## Step 3: Adjust Letter Spacing

+Once the Reading Options panel opens:

+1. Click the **Text** tab (if it’s not already selected).
+2. Find **Letter Spacing**.
+3. Toggle it **on**.
+4. Use the **slider** to increase or decrease the spacing — adjust until it feels most comfortable for you.

+💡 **Tip:** Small changes can make a big difference.
+Try experimenting with different spacing levels until reading feels smooth and natural for your eyes.

 ---

+## 📹 Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
+Coming soon
+{% endif %}

+---

-## Need Additional Help?
+## 🤝 Need Additional Help?

-If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.
+If you run into issues or want to learn more about Helperbird’s reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.

+We’re always happy to help make reading easier 💛